-In this quick tutorial you’ll learn how to draw a deer in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Deer in 11 easy steps - great for kids and novice artists.

 Interesting Facts about Deer

 Deer roam lands over most of the world.
 They belong to the Cervidea family of mammals that include the white-tailed deer, elk, moose, several mule deer and the reindeer, also known as caribou.
 Fossils of deer found in France date back about 35 million years.

 Deer have been the subjects of mythology, Christmas folklore, art, literature, religion, and movies.
 The meat, which is called venison, and hides of deer have provided humans with food, clothing and shelter.
 Indian tribes often used deer hides to make their teepees.

 - The smallest species of deer weighs about 20 pounds, while the largest, the moose can weigh up to 1,000 pounds.

 - The male deer of most species is called a “buck,” large males are called “stags,” a female deer is called a “doe” or a “hind,” and a baby deer is called a “yearling, or “fawn.”

 - A doe will have usually give birth to one or two fawns and will care of her babies alone.